borisblagojevic/borisblagojevic.github.io/README.md

 one of my major projects.
 Made in HTML, SASS and a bit of JavaScript to display the mobile menu, select languages and to store user preferences locally.

-TODO:
+TO DO:
 - Images loading optimisation (DONE)
-- Text typing animation in header
+- Text typing animation in header (DONE)
 - Upgrade the footer
 - Tool i use: higlight randomly each tool icon every few secunds